varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

 In the above flow chart, refer to the boxes which read _Find applicable workflows (workflow-type), if any_.
 The "Finding" part is achieved by filtering.

-Let's say you have following JSON
+Let's say you have the following JSON:

 ```json
 {